 Bring me a Fischbrötchen

 A popular sandwich in Northern Germany is the Fischbrötchen, which is typically assembled with herring, onions, pickles, horseradish sauce and ketchup.

 No matter how sophisticated your palate, you'll likely find the simple, classic — and timeless — Butterbrot is just as satisfying as anything more modern and/or complicated.
 We love this holiday because ... well, because we're hungry and because we've got what we need to make a Butterbrot right now.
 Pardon us while we Butter our Brot — and look for one other ingredient to top it off.

 There's something for everyone

 Don't eat meat?
 No problem.
 Prefer rye instead of pumpernickel?
 Who's gonna stop ya?
 Have a particular mustard you like?
 Or do you prefer the classic: Butter plus Brot?
 Cold cuts, cooked cuts or no cuts, it's up to you.
 Yes — the humble Butterbrot can be made with any variety of bread and/or toppings.
 Just remember to keep it relatively simple when you actually make the thing.
-(And of course you can toast it!)
+(And of course, you can toast it!)

 It's a staple

-People have been eating sandwiches for millennia — long before John Montagu (the fourth Earl of Sandwich) supposedly demanded the simple staple to help fill his belly during long hours at the gambling table.
+People have been eating sandwiches for millennia — long before John Montagu (the fourth Earl of Sandwich) supposedly demanded this simple staple to help fill his belly during long hours at the gambling table.
 To partake in a German variety of this foodie fave is to participate in a human tradition that dates back to the earliest ages of civilization.